Phasmid fact sheet | Field of Mars EEC

 All phasmids lay eggs.
 The eggs are camouflaged to blend in with the leaf litter on the forest floor, looking like seeds.
 The eggs can take one to 2 years to hatch.

 Close-up of a round spiny leaf insect egg that looks like a small brown seed on the forest floor.
-Spiny leaf insect egg
+A spiny leaf insect egg looks like a small seed.

 Nymph

 Spiny leaf insect nymph that looks like a large brown ant walking on a plant.
-Spiny leaf insect nymph
+A spiny leaf insect nymph can look like a large ant when it first hatches.

 Instar

 Pale empty exoskeleton of a spiny leaf insect left behind after moulting.
-A recently shed exoskeleton of a spiny leaf insect
+A recently shed exoskeleton left behind after moulting.

 Adult

 Adult female spiny leaf insect with a large leaf-shaped body and six spiny legs on a branch.
-Adult female spiny leaf insect
+An adult female spiny leaf insect.

 Cluster of round spiny leaf insect eggs, each with a small lump at one end, resembling tiny seeds.
 Seed-like spiny leaf insect eggs.
 The shape and colour of a phasmid egg is different for each species.